 ‘Reproduced with the permission of the National Library of Scotland’ (1903) Licence CC-BY (NLS) https://maps.nls.uk/index.html

 The house was shut up and It appeared they hadn’t been seen since lunchtime, and the key was in its usual place.
 He came to the conclusion that his wife had taken the baby to visit friends in Coventry.
-But when she did not come home by the late carrier, he became very concerned, and his anxiety naturally increased as the night wore on.
+But when she did not come home by the late carrier, he became very concerned, and his anxiety naturally increased as the night wore-on.
 Where could they be?

 Crackley Cottages – present day

 One possible route that Mrs Hobbins could have taken that day was to walk up Crackley Hill, left into Common Lane, at the bottom a right-turn into Dalehouse Lane, then left up Knowle Hill.
 She would then have taken a left turn towards the gravel pit.
 But no one for certain knows which route she took.
-However, one witness did say she saw her walking in the direction of the Common.

 The Inquest